How can we be in here? How do we fit? Rory:

 - Doctor Who:

 - The Master was armed in many of his appearances with a ray gun called the Tissue Compression Eliminator, which simultaneously killed the target and shrank the corpse down to a convenient-to-dispose-of size.
 It kept the rule about shrunk objects having less mass, but mostly averted the one about living creatures surviving the process.
+The novelisations explicitly state at one point that the death is due to realistic Square/Cube Law effects.

 - The one case where a person miniaturized by the TCE surviving was when The Master accidentally miniaturized himself (From the dialog, it is implied that he actually died, but then regenerated at his smaller size, forcing him to remotely take control of the robot Kamelian to restore himself to normal size.)
+Two characters in the Doctor Who Magazine comic strip have survived the Tissue Compression Eliminator, Death's Head presumably because he was a robot and less subject to Square/Cube Law, and Izzy, for unknown reasons.

 - "The Invisible Enemy" includes a "Fantastic Voyage" Plot (using a shrink ray based on the same technology as lets the TARDIS be bigger on the inside, allowing a bit of handwaving about the issues of shrinking living things).